pjdijxhoorn/Milestone-project-3/readme.md

 2. Above the files click the button for Code.
 3. Copy the link under the HTTPS tab.
 4. Open your code editor.
-5. Open a new work directory, or a existing one where you want the directory to be created.
+5. Open a new work directory, or an existing one where you want the directory to be created.
 6. In the command line write git clone, and after that paste the URL you from Step 3 and hit enter.

         git clone https://https://github.com/pjdijxhoorn/Milestone-project-3